QPP 6 - use and disclosure for natural justice

-Queensland government agencies1 are required to comply with the privacy principles in the Information Privacy Act 2009 (Qld) (IP Act) when collecting, storing, using and disclosing personal information.
+Queensland government agencies1 are required to comply with the Queensland Privacy Principles (QPPs) in the Information Privacy Act 2009 (Qld) (IP Act) when collecting, storing, using and disclosing personal information.

 What is Natural Justice?